codesbyveer09/games-veer/README.txt

-These are some games I made with pygame and python.
+These are some games I made with pygame, python.
-These are very basic and you can make them too.
+These are very basic and easy to make.
-If you like these games please comment.